yongler/Peggle-clone/README.md

     - When ball exits the stage, lit pegs will be removed with animation.
 New ball will appear at top center of screen
     - When ball is stuck with no way of reaching bottom of screen, lit pegs will be prematurely removed (pegs will not be prematurely removed in any other case)
     - When ball does not collide with any objects, it should move normally (like how balls move in real life)
+    - When ball falls into bucket, extra ball is given
 - Peg
     - When peg is hit by ball, it should light up
     - When a peg is light up, it should remain lit when hit multiple times.
     - No ghost pegs, when pegs disappear, ball should not thit anything at these positions in the next round.
     - When lit pegs are removed and ball exits the stage, new ball should be provided at the top
+- Bucket (goal)
+    - The bucket should be at the bottom of the screen.
+    - The bucket should move left and right in a deterministic way.
+    - There should be a special effect in the game once the ball enters the bucket. (extra ball given)

 - Saving